island-is/island.is/mocks/README.md

 ## How to

 First you'll want to install [mockoon-cli](https://github.com/mockoon/mockoon/tree/main/packages/cli#installation), then you just call `mockoon-cli start --data <path to capture file>`.
-The capture file can be one you made yourself or one that has been checked in such as `national-registryv2.json` Mockoon will now start listening on port `8081` and proxying non-mocked traffic to port `8082`.
+The capture file can be one you made yourself (see below) or one that has been checked in such as `national-registryv2.json` Mockoon will now start listening on port `8081` and proxying non-mocked traffic to port `8082`.

 For more in-depth instructions, you can check out the [mockoon site](https://mockoon.com/cli/).

 ## Current mocks

-Currently, only mock responses for the national registry V2 are included.
+Currently, only a capture file for the national registry V2 is included.

 ## What if I need to call an endpoint that isn't mocked